 Welcome to Part 2 of our 4 part blog around real estate and property marketing online!
-If you missed our last blog in relation to SEO then we’d recommend you have a read here as we’ll be continuing on with a lot of the same themes but with a social media focus and an individual agent or local brand angle.
+If you missed our last blog in relation to SEO then we’d recommend you have a read here as we’ll be continuing on with a lot of the same themes but with a real estate social media marketing focus and an individual agent or local brand angle.
 So with that said, let’s get into it!

 Real Estate and property professionals are no strangers to social media.
 It’s become pretty commonplace in the industry for everything from brands through to local branches and the individuals working for them.
-But as with any industry, we’ve encountered a fair amount of people who know that they need to be communicating via social media without really being able to crack how to achieve success.
+But as with any industry, we’ve encountered a lot of people who know that they need to be communicating via social media without really being able to crack how to achieve success.

-With social media that can sort of become a “how long is a piece of string” type question as it really does depend on the nature of your desired audience along with a range of other factors, but we thought we’d cover off a few universal truths to help steer you in the right direction.
+With social media that can sort of become a “how long is a piece of string” type question as it really does depend on the nature of your desired target audience along with a range of other factors, but we thought we’d cover off a few universal truths to help steer you in the right direction.

 So how does Social Media connect to the bigger picture?